-BAM expects the 2015 Paris Agreement on climate change will have an effect on national and European regulations to reduce energy demand resulting in demand for more energy efficient and energy positive solutions.
+BAM sees the effect of the 2015 Paris Agreement on climate change through national and European regulations.
+To align with the Paris Agreement and climate change science, BAM has developed a Science Based CO2 reduction Target (SBT) in 2018, focusing on bringing down BAM’s own emissions and helping other parties in the value chain to reduce their emissions.
+BAM is involved in many industry bodies to respond to the global challenges of climate change mitigation, resulting in greater demand for more energy efficient and energy positive solutions.
 Linear consumption patterns (‘take-make-dispose’) of products are coming up against constraints on the availability of resources.
 The construction sector needs to develop new opportunities and realise circular economy ambitions faster, which requires rethinking, redesign and innovative construction methods.
-BAM will continue its efforts to implement its sustainability strategy to have a net positive impact in the long term.
+BAM continues to develop its own medium to long term response to climate change and implementation of its sustainability strategy to have a net positive impact in the long term.

 BAM continues to face a tight labour market, especially in the field of technology.
 The Group’s challenge to find technically skilled people increases.
 This will be addressed in BAM’s employer branding approach, in which specifically defined key target groups are made aware of relevant job opportunities and employee stories via recruitment marketing activities.
 Simultaneously, the Group continues the development of its employees by offering learning and personal development programmes.
 To understand the needs and interest of BAM’s employees, regular engagement surveys are held, and actions are defined based on the outcome.
 BAM focuses on fostering an attractive company culture to offer talent a rewarding career.
 The workforce will develop in line with expected market developments.

 BAM expects no material changes in the financing structure of the company in 2019.
 BAM expects investments in strategic and project specific equipment in normal course of business.